Flickza/ipgrabberforpi/README.md

-# IP Grabber for Raspberry pi device
+# IP grabber for Raspberry pi device

 # Libraries
     - smtplib
     - socket
-Requires a gmail account for emailing functionality.
+*Requires a gmail account for emailing functionality.

 # Why?
 Why would you not want your raspberry pi to email you it's ip everytime it starts?